» Baroque Architecture and Submission

 In the performance members of the audience are invited to be an active part of the processual images that make up the performance.
 The audience creates, shape and experience the rooms and the tableaux.
 They become part of the work by acting as extras, sculptures, props and viewers – so that the boundaries between performers, audience and architecture become blurred.

-Baroque Architecture and Submission by Carima Neusser in collaboration with dancers: Laura Oriol, Adriano Wilfert Jensen Host/Hostess: Rasmus Raphaëlle Östebro, Architect Isabella Pasqualini, Space attribute: Sofia Romberg, Music: Siri Jennefelt, Dungeon Acid (and PURCELL, Aphex Twin) Stylist: Lisa Pyk Hair and make- up: Amina Neusser, Light design: Anton Andersson.
+Baroque Architecture and Submission is initiated by Carima Neusser in collaboration with dancers: Laura Oriol, Adriano Wilfert Jensen Host/Hostess: Rasmus Raphaëlle Östebro, Architect Isabella Pasqualini, Space attribute: Sofia Romberg, Music: Siri Jennefelt, Dungeon Acid (and PURCELL, Aphex Twin) Text: Andrei Tarkovsky ‘Sculpting in Time’, Stylist: Lisa Pyk Hair and make- up: Amina Neusser, Light Design: Anton Andersson and Carima Neusser.

 Baroque Architecture and Submission is produced and presented by Curatorial Mutiny, Dansens Hus,Stockholm, C.off, Stockholm Tegelscenen,Stockholm and Dansstationen, Malmö, Sweden.